LT-Intro-To-AI-SY2425/a1-intro-to-python-ajzkhaja/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+I think python is an interesting programming language.
+It is much easier than Java because you don't need extra code to do a simple task.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+Some similarities are that you need to have almost everything in quotation marks and parenthesis.
+Some differences are that you don't need as much code when writing python.
+For example, you don't need a ";" at the end of a line of code.
+However, in Java you would need this.

 3. What are some things that you learned through this assignment?
+I learned how to assign a variable and print it vertically and horizontally in the terminal.
+In other words, print it in a straght line or print it in columns.